 Frequently asked questions about the best classic cars

-The Jaguar E-Type is the best classic car in the world, closely followed by the Porsche 911, Mini and Lamborghini Miura 1966.
-Read our full guide for all of the best classic cars to see the entire list.
+The Jaguar E-Type is the best classic car in the world, closely followed by the Porsche 911, Mini, and Lamborghini Miura 1966.
+Read our full guide for all of the best classic cars.